 Students, come join us at the GamePad, located in the Joseph E. Johnston Student Center (Building J) in the middle of the Highlands Campus.
-The GamePad is a video gaming area that has four 32" Samsung LCD HDTVs and one 42" TV screen that each accommodate Play Station 3, Xbox, and Nintendo Wii games.
+The GamePad is a video gaming area that has various video game consoles.
 Contact the Student Life Office for more information at 863-784-7435.
 To enter the facility, present a valid SFSC ID.